StackVista/stackstate-docs/use/metrics/k8s-add-charts.md

 ## Write the outline of the metric binding

-Use this template to create your own metric binding, all the parts will be filled in completely after going through this guide.
+Create a new YAML file called `metric-bindings.yaml` and add this YAML template to it to create your own metric binding.
+Open it in your favorite code editor to change it throughout this guide.
+At the end the StackState CLI will be used to create and update the metric bindings in StackState.

 ```
+nodes:
-_type: MetricBinding
+- _type: MetricBinding
   chartType: line
   enabled: true
   tags: {}
   unit:
   name:
   description:
   priority:
   identifier: urn:custom:metric-binding:...
   queries:
     - expression:
       alias:
   scope:
 ```

 The fields in this template are: